kwaldenphd/data-models/README.md

 ## Lab Goals

-This lab provides an overview of relational database data models.
+The first part of this lab provides an overview of relational database data models.
 It covers core RDBMS syntax and provides a case-study based approach to demonstrate the utility of relational databases.
 It introduces students to the concept and components of an ERD, including entities, attributes, relationships, cardinality, and keys.
 It gives students hand-on experience building data models.
 It also covers relational schema.

-By the end of this lab, students will be able to:
+By the end of this section, students will be able to:
 - Understand the relational databases' core concepts and terminology
 - Understand and articulate the utility of relational databases
 - Describe the core components of an entity-relationship diagram
 - Construct ER and RS diagrams

-This lab covers the basics of getting started with SQLite using DB Browser for SQLite.
+The second part of this lab covers the basics of getting started with SQLite using DB Browser for SQLite.
 It provides an overview for SQLite and explains the core components of the DB Browser GUI interface.
 It uses a case-study approach to show how to build a relational database from CSV files in DB Browser, including setting keys and building table relationships.

-By the end of this lab, students will be able to:
+By the end of this section, students will be able to:
 - Understand the core components of SQL and the DB Browser for SQLite
 - Have a working installation of DB Browser for SQLite on their personal computer
 - Understand how to load structured data into DB Browser